kaisowaka/youtrack-mcp/TRANSFORMATION-SUMMARY.md

 ## 🏁 **MISSION ACCOMPLISHED**

-**From 71 individual tools to 7 powerful unified tools** while maintaining full functionality and achieving production-ready quality with comprehensive testing and validation.
+**From 71 individual tools to 7 powerful unified tools** while maintaining full functionality and achieving enterprise-grade quality with comprehensive testing and validation.

 **The YouTrack MCP Server transformation is complete!** 🎉